prebj20/Help-Desk-Assistant/README.md

 # Help Desk Assistant

 ## Introduction
 The Help Desk Assistant is a Python-based command-line application designed to streamline the process of generating support ticket templates and troubleshooting guides for help desk personnel.
-The application leverages predefined templates for common support scenarios, such as password resets, account activations, and device additions, allowing for quick and efficient support ticket creation as well as URL Based Knowledge Base access.
+The application leverages predefined templates for common support scenarios, such as password resets, account activations, and device additions, allowing for quick and efficient support ticket creation.

 ## Table of Contents
 - [Introduction](#introduction)